Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-What the Japanese scientist Yu Yanagisawa happened to discover was a super-durable glass that could extend the lifetime of glass used in car windows, aquariums and indeed your smartphone screen.
+What the Japanese scientist Yu Yanagisawa happened to discover was a super-durable glass that could extend the lifetime of glass used in car windows, aquariums, and, indeed, your smartphone screen.

-Yu Yanagisawa, who works as a chemist at the Tokyo University, accidentally made the discovery when working on a new tape that could attach to wet surfaces.
+Yu Yanagisawa, who works as a chemist at Tokyo University, accidentally made the discovery when working on a new tape that could attach to wet surfaces.

 The glass heal breaks when pressed together by hand without the need for high heat to melt the material in just 30 seconds.